stephane-mics/mediarithmics-navigator/README.md

 Mediarithmics Navigator
 =======================

-This is the repository for [navigator](https://navigator.mediarithmics.com/), the application used by our customers.
+This is the repository for [Navigator](https://navigator.mediarithmics.com/), the application used by our customers.
+If you need to learn mode about how the Navigator loads its plugins checkout the [Navigator Loading Documentation](https://github.com/MEDIARITHMICS/mediarithmics-navigator/blob/master/NAVIGATOR_LOADING.md)

 Prerequisites
 -------------